y2cl/FileRenameAndNumber/README.md

 * Allows you to specify a word to look for in file names
 * Case-insensitive search
 * Handles potential errors (e.g., permission issues)
+* Option to rename more files or close the program after renaming

 ## Requirements